 Why should you make this grapefruit cocktail?

-It’s an easy gin cocktail to make at home.
+Like my smoked cranberry empress gin recipe, this is an easy gin cocktail to make at home.

 The taste is phenomenal.

-It’s great to make for a crowd.
+It’s great to make for a crowd, like the fruity pomegranate mocktail.

 The ingredients needed for this easy gin cocktail are listed below.